Lizard-Ranger/PI-Frame/README.md

   - VNC = Yes
   - Basic config is now complete

-	Now download the install.sh script to the Raspberry Home Directory (/home/pi) Correct Permissions
+- Now download the install.sh script to the Raspberry Home Directory (/home/pi)
+  - Correct Permissions
-	sudo chmod +x install.sh
+  - sudo chmod +x install.sh

 Things to edit in the install.sh file is the Root Password.

 	nano install.sh

 Now you can run it.
 	./install.sh

-(# Set the username and new password username="root" **new_password="password"** Please replace password to your desired password.)
+(username="root" **new_password="password"** Please replace password to your desired password.)

 During the install prossess.
- 	Update and Upgrade will run
+- Update and Upgrade will run
-	Packages **ntp**, **feh** **rsync** will installed.
+- Packages **ntp**, **feh** **rsync** will installed.
-	RustDesk will be downloaded and installed.
+- RustDesk will be downloaded and installed.
-	Bluetooth and screensaver will be disabled
+- Bluetooth and screensaver will be disabled
-	Repos and keys added for **ocamlfuse** (Google Drive Connector) MyGDrive will be created and mapped.
+- Repos and keys added for **ocamlfuse** (Google Drive Connector)
+- MyGDrive will be created and mapped.

 Three Scripts will be created
 - feh.sh
-	Runs the slide show on the screen.
+  -	Runs the slide show on the screen.
 - gdconnect.sh
-	Connects the mapped drive.
+  -	Connects the mapped drive.
 - GDrive_sync.sh
-	Removed Pictures from the Pictures folder
+  -	Removed Pictures from the Pictures folder
-	Empties the trash folder.
+  - Empties the trash folder.
-	Copies pictures from the MyGDrive folder to Pictures folder Then reboots the Raspberry PI
+  - Copies pictures from the MyGDrive folder to Pictures folder
+  - Then reboots the Raspberry PI

 File permissions will be corrected
 Crobtab will be updated to automate the prossess ( Will run every Friday @ Midnight).